danac/xpensemate/doc/db/db.rst

 ..
 C:function:: insert_transfer(date_info DATE, amount NUMERIC, target_group_id INTEGER, from_member_name VARCHAR, to_member_name VARCHAR)

-    Adds a trasnfer in a group.
+    Adds a transfer in a group.

     :return: The ID of the newly inserted transfer.
     :rtype: INTEGER